MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-perform-full-server-recovery.md

     continue.
 Select **Yes**.
 1. Once this completes, perform an authoritative restore of SYSVOL, as described in [AD Forest Recovery - Performing an authoritative synchronization of DFSR-replicated SYSVOL](ad-forest-recovery-authoritative-recovery-SYSVOL.md).

-## Enabling the network adapter for a network backup
+## Enable the network adapter for a network backup

 If you need to enable a network adapter from the command prompt to restore from a network share, use the following steps.